Committees

 The Negligence Committee fosters cooperation between the plaintiff and defense bar in order to encourage the efficient administration of justice; updates and educates the general bar about recent developments in the field of negligence law through CLE seminars; and considers, and makes recommendations about proposed legislation affecting the practice of negligence law.

-Co-Chairs: David M. Goodman & Stephanie R. Messina
+Chair: David M. Goodman

 The Practice and Procedure in Family Court Committee serves as a communication link between the Bar Association and the bench, striving to better the quality of the practice of lawyers before the Family Court bench.
 The Committee features guest speakers at its meetings and produces Noonday lectures and CLE seminars.
 The Forum, the monthly newsletter of the committee, is now available online.

-Chairs: Todd J. Potter, Jr. and Yvonne Vertlieb
+Chairs: Todd J. Potter, Jr.

-Board Liaison: Katie Kestel Martin
+Board Liaison: Katie L. Kestel Martin

 The Professional Continuity Committee assists clients in obtaining other counsel when that attorney’s practice is interrupted without an appropriate successor.